-Christmas is an exciting time of year for everybody but it can be all too easy to get stuck in a rut, doing the same things year after year.
+Christmas is an exciting time of year for everybody, especially so after all the uncertainties and disappointments of last year.
+However, it can be all too easy to get stuck in a rut, doing the same things year after year.
 From buying the same bath products for your friends each year to cooking up the same roast, Christmas can feel a bit run of the mill if you stick to the same old traditions and never create new ones.

 Here are a few ideas.

 Spruce up the cards – One of the first thing we think of once December arrives, is sending cards and making card lists.
 Year after year I find myself sending and receiving the same old shop bought cards.
 This year, however I’ve opted for something slightly different and much better.

 These cards are excellent quality and come from aura print who allow you to choose your own custom design and personalisation and then print your own Christmas cards.
 You can customise many options including the shape and thickness of the card.
 There are over 40 paper types to choose from and they do also have their own pre-made designs too if you’re not feeling too creative.

 The minimum order is 50 cards and the maximum is up to 1000 so this service is good for both personal and business use.
 They also print cards for most other celebrations throughout the year too.

 Shake Up Your Gift Giving – Christmas has become a consumerist holiday and the pressure to spend is getting ridiculous.
 While buying the same gifts each year is pretty safe, it isn’t very inspired and as the pressure mounts to spend more and more, you would be forgiven for feeling stressed out!

 Instead of buying lots, try buying just one or two perfect gifts.
 Try looking out for unusual Christmas gifts you know your friends would love rather than a standard thing that barely represents your love and appreciation for them.
 In fact, if you really want to get the right gift then ask them what they would most like!